 Unfortunately, most of us won’t get the opportunity to have Monty Don knocking on our door, ready to share his insights on our current garden renovation plans.
-We also will have to miss out on those big helping hands when it comes to clearing out those unnecessary apple trees — however, that doesn’t mean we can’t pull together our gardening dreams.
+We also will have to miss out on those big helping hands when clearing out those unnecessary apple trees — however, that doesn’t mean we can’t pull together our gardening dreams.
 With the right motivation and inspiration, you can create a trendy, beautiful garden that Monty would surely approve of.

 Of course, before starting on your garden, it’s important to peruse basic gardening dos and don’ts.
 You need a solid structure to build off of, and nothing spoils a fantastical garden dream quite like poor planning.
 If you struggle, then you could always get a gardener.

 Going Green With Your Greens

 A popular choice these days (as many of us become more conscious of our footprint on Mother Nature) is sustainably minded gardens.
 Sometimes, you might have to get creative to make a sustainable garden or yard work — but it’s worth it.
-I find looking online is a great source of inspiration, I love all the flowers over at fellow blogger Lisa’s Notebook garden.
+Looking online is an excellent source of inspiration; I love all the flowers at fellow blogger Lisa’s Notebook garden.

 The first, perhaps most important, factor to consider for your new sustainable garden is your watering needs.
 Reducing the amount of water you use for your garden is incredibly valuable to preserve vital resources and reduce the time spent watering your plants and other foliage.
-Certain flowers, herbs, and trees that require less water to maintain such as lavender, succulents, and Chinese rose (they’re also a lovely addition to your curb appeal).
+Certain flowers, herbs, and trees require less water to maintain, such as lavender, succulents, and Chinese rose (they’re also a lovely addition to your curb appeal).